 Using USB devices in a remote desktop session is often challenging due to a lack of USB for Remote Desktop access.
 A specifically designed USB over RDP software allows you to redirect local USB devices to your remote desktop and use them as if they were directly plugged into it.

-USB Redirector solution as USB Network Gate allows USB over Remote Desktop connectivity letting users access local USB devices while working in an RDP session.
+One of the best USB for Remote Desktop solutions is USB Network Gate.
+USB over Network Connector allows users to redirect local USB devices to the remote computer while working in an RDP session.
+It is a great tool for RDP USB passthrough.
 The software works by sharing a USB port that can be used to connect to any compatible device.
 You can change devices on the fly with no need to reconfigure the software when you plug in a new piece of equipment.

-To get started with this USB over RDP solution, simply install USB Network Gate on both machines which will be participating in the connection:
+To get started with this USB over RDP solution, simply download USB for Remote Desktop solution on both machines which will be participating in the connection:

 USB devices that are shared on the server can be accessed using USB Network Gate on any IP-based network such as LAN/WAN/VLAN/VPN/Internet.